Immigrants Criminal Records

 Enhancing Support Systems

-Strengthening support systems for immigrants, including legal aid, employment services, and community programs, can help address the root causes of crime.
+Strengthening support systems for immigrants—including legal aid, employment services, and community programs—can address the root causes of criminal behavior.
+By investing in these resources, we can create a more supportive environment that encourages positive contributions from immigrants.

 Future Trends